yxvnyk/gamestore-app/epic-10.md

 ## Non-functional requirement

 **E10 NFR1**
-Images should be stored in Azure Blob storage.
+Images should be stored in AWS S3.
 **E10 NFR2**
 Implement a caching mechanism for the get game image endpoint